git-westriver/benchmark_ph_optimization/README.md

 You can simply run the command scripts/ph_optimization.py to try it out.
 Then, given a point cloud data with a circle and one outlier, the three algorithms try to make the hole larger with multiple learning rates.
 The results will be saved in the directory `results/sample` in default.
-If you specify the directory name as the first argument when executing the python code like `python scripts/ph_optimization.py {directory_name}`, the results will be saved in that directory.

 You can also specify your favorite settings by changing the attributes in `Configuration` whose parameters are described in the following.
 For more details on how to use `Configuration`, please refer to the part below `if __name__ == "__main__":` in `scripts/ph_optimization.py`.